grucloud/grucloud/docusaurus/docs/azure/resources/ContainerService/ManagedCluster.md

           description: 'Security profile for the managed cluster.',
           type: 'object',
           properties: {
-            azureDefender: {
+            defender: {
-              description: 'Azure Defender settings for the security profile.',
+              description: 'Microsoft Defender settings for the security profile.',
               type: 'object',
               properties: {
+                logAnalyticsWorkspaceResourceId: {
+                  type: 'string',
+                  description: 'Resource ID of the Log Analytics workspace to be associated with Microsoft Defender.
+When Microsoft Defender is enabled, this field is required and must be a valid workspace resource ID.
+When Microsoft Defender is disabled, leave the field empty.'
+                },
+                securityMonitoring: {
+                  description: 'Microsoft Defender threat detection for Cloud settings for the security profile.',
+                  type: 'object',
+                  properties: {
                     enabled: {
                       type: 'boolean',
-                  description: 'Whether to enable Azure Defender'
+                      description: 'Whether to enable Defender threat detection' }
-                },
-                logAnalyticsWorkspaceResourceId: {
-                  type: 'string',
-                  description: 'Resource ID of the Log Analytics workspace to be associated with Azure Defender.
-When Azure Defender is enabled, this field is required and must be a valid workspace resource ID.
-When Azure Defender is disabled, leave the field empty.'
+                  }
                 }
               }
             },